franckalbinet/mistocr/nbs/ocr_temp/attention-is-all-you-need/page_3.md

 ![img-0.jpeg](img-0.jpeg)
-AI-generated image description:
-___
-This is an architectural diagram of a Transformer model, showing the encoder-decoder structure.
-The left side shows the encoder with N× stacked layers, each containing Multi-Head Attention and Feed Forward sublayers with Add & Norm operations.
-The right side shows the decoder with N× stacked layers, featuring Masked Multi-Head Attention, Multi-Head Attention (for encoder-decoder attention), and Feed Forward sublayers, also with Add & Norm operations.
-Both sides include Positional Encoding added to Input Embedding (encoder) and Output Embedding (decoder).
-The decoder processes outputs shifted right.
-The architecture flows upward through Linear and Softmax layers to produce Output Probabilities.
-Residual connections are indicated by arrows wrapping around each sublayer block.
-This diagram represents the standard Transformer architecture used in natural language processing and sequence-to-sequence tasks.
-___
 Figure 1: The Transformer - model architecture.

 The Transformer follows this overall architecture using stacked self-attention and point-wise, fully connected layers for both the encoder and decoder, shown in the left and right halves of Figure 1, respectively.